-- 41. These Programme Regulations are effective for students enrolled on the programme in September 2024 or later. - (2) The 2023-Programme Regulations are repealed as of 1 September 2024, however, please see section 42. - 42.
-Students who began their studies under the 2023-Programme Regulations should finish the programme after the 2023 Programme Regulations. - (2) The individual exams at the 1^{st} year of the programme are offered for the last time in the academic year 2024/25. - (3) Students covered by subsection (1) can apply for a transfer to these 2024 Programme Regulations.
+- 41. These Programme Regulations are effective for students enrolled on the programme in September 2025 or later. - (2) The 2024-Programme Regulations are repealed as of 1 September 2025, however, please see section 42. - 42.
+42. Students who began their studies under the 2024 Programme Regulations are transferred to these 2025 Programme Regulations, so that these are effective for the remainder of the programme.